I spent my life as a teacher, but I might have

 Texas.
 Eventually he had good and bad fortune as owner of Ford

 Dustbowl."
-Here, I just want to explain why the highway was
+Here, I just want to explain why the highways were

 so